rust-lang/blog.rust-lang.org/posts/2021-05-07-caught-red-handed.md

 If a user is willing to deal with the incremental verification ICE's, and wishes to opt back into the 1.52.0 behavior, they may set `RUSTC_FORCE_INCREMENTAL` to `1` in their environment.
-The Rust compiler will then respect the `-Cincremental` option passed by Cargo, and things will work as before.
+The Rust compiler will then respect the `-Cincremental` option passed by Cargo, and things will work as before, though with the added verification.
 Note that this flag does not enable incremental if it has not already been separately enabled (whether by Cargo or otherwise).

+If you are currently using a toolchain prior to 1.52.0, and wish to continue doing so, we recommend that you disable incremental compilation to avoid hitting silent miscompilations.

+On all Rust builds since incremental has landed, it has been a major improvement to compile times for many users, and has only improved over time.
+We acknowledge that the workarounds presented here and recommendations are painful, and will be working hard to ensure the situation is as temporary as possible.

 ## What is the Rust project going to do to fix this